matthew-d-freeman/matthew-d-freeman.github.io/_projectsgis/example.md

 ### Example Description Section
 [Example]({{ "/projectsarduino/example/" | relative_url }})
--Im testing how I want to set up this page for further use
+Description: This is a template for how I want my GIS projects to be structured.

 **Tools:** ArcGIS, GPS data, environmental sampling